siakhooi/image-sitter/README.md

 By maintaining the docker url in several files, categorize into groups, and 3 predefined subgroups, which are 'pull-always', 'pull-if-not-exists', and 'delete-if-exists'.
 `image-sitter` programs will do the necessary pull or delete when they are triggered.

+## Format of files

+- Each line of a file is a docker url, such as: nginx:latest.
+- lines started with # will be ignored.
+- blank lines will also be ignored.

 ## Commands

 ```bash